American Jewish Joint Distribution Committee: Institutions

-In the course of its long history, JDC has helped create lasting institutions that do much of the research and policy development that inform JDC programs and advance its goals.
-In fact, the work of the institutions is highly regarded well beyond the Jewish community and can arguably be said to have raised the bar on social service delivery, globally.
+In the course of its history, JDC has helped create many institutions that do research and policy development that inform JDC programs and advance its goals.

 Public policy making

 The Myers-JDC-Brookdale Institute, a partnership between the JDC, the Government of Israel, and the David and Inez Myers Foundation, was established in 1974.
 Its role is to conduct applied social research on the scope and causes of social needs, specifically those related to aging, health policy, children and youth, people with disabilities, employment, and quality in the social services, and assesses various approaches to addressing them.
 The information produced by researchers has proven a powerful tool for Israel's policy makers and social service practitioners.
 Among other examples, MJB researchers: